gkochans/case_scraper/README.md

 # Scraping case citations from legal briefs in RTF format.

 This simple Ruby script relies on the [Yomu](https://github.com/Erol/yomu) library, which extracts the body text from various document formats.
-For whatever reason, I have had success extracting text from RTF files, but not from *.DOC or *.DOCX files.
-The head information extracts properly from the latter two filetypes, but not the body text.
+For whatever reason, I have had success extracting text from *.RTF files, but not from *.DOC or *.DOCX files.
+The header/metadata information extracts properly from files in the latter two formats, but not the body text.

 # Installation And Dependencies